fractalide/fractalide-oz/README.md

 Fractalide
 -------
 Fractalide means Fractal Integrating Development Environment.
-We take a leaf of Rob Pike's ACME text editor by making the implementation integrate well with your existing environment, by using your existing tools such as a pdf reader, favourite text editor or GNU's unix commands.
+We take a leaf of Rob Pike's ACME text editor by making the implementation integrate well with your existing environment, by using tools such as a pdf reader, favourite text editor or GNU's unix commands.
 Indeed, Fractalide will also be released in library form, so you can include it into your applications and integrate with a Content Centric Network (obviously you would just use FBP and not Hypercard).
 Fractalide, to be implemented in Rust-lang, will have Fractallang and the libmozart library included into it.
-Though, only once we're satisfied with Fractallang as a proof of concept on the Mozart2 Programming Environment.
+Though, only once we're satisfied with Fractallang as a proof of concept on the Mozart2 Programming System.
 This is the main standalone executable that includes the Content Centric Networking backend.
 Hence Fractalide is an implementation of Hypercard on a Content Centric Network.

 Usage